A re-analysis of equilibrium chemistry in five hot Jupiters: Planet-by-planet results

 \cite{Sing_2015} found signatures of Na, H$_2$O and aerosols hazes in the atmosphere of HD 209458b. \cite{MacDonald} detected NH$_3$ absorption feature and suggested disequilibrium chemistry processes such as vertical mixing or photochemistry.

 \cite{Hawker} confirmed detections of H$_2$O and CO in the atmosphere of HD 209458b and reported some evidence for HCN. \cite{Pinhas} concluded that this planet has hazes or clouds in its atmosphere and weak evidence for stellar heterogeneity.
 This planet has been extensively studied with atmospheric kinetic models \citep{Venot_2012,Venot_2020,Moses_2011,Tsai_2017,Drummond}.
-All agreed on the main chemical compounds, which are H$_2$O, CO, CH$_4$, NH$_3$, even if the predicted mixing ratios varies depending on models and chemical schemes \citep{Moses_2014,Venot_2020}.
-We then decided on putting H$_2$O, CH$_4$, NH$_3$, HCN, CO, CO$_2$, Na, K, H$_2$S, TiH and AlO for the free model.
-We also used two equilibrium chemistry parametrization with ACE and Fastchem and did two sets of runs with or without clouds and hazes.
+All agreed on the main chemical compounds, which are H$_2$O, CO, CH$_4$, and NH$_3$, even if the predicted mixing ratios varies depending on models and chemical schemes \citep{Moses_2014,Venot_2020}.
+We then decided on putting H$_2$O, CH$_4$, NH$_3$, HCN, CO, CO$_2$, Na, K, H$_2$S, TiH, and AlO for the free model.
+We also used two equilibrium chemistry parametrizations with ACE and Fastchem and carried out two sets of runs with or without clouds and hazes.

 The two Fastchem models are the best fit (with clouds) and the worst fit (without clouds), with a strong difference between the two.
-This clear difference is not found in the other two different chemistry set-up, with a difference between cloudy atmosphere and clear atmosphere of less than 10 in Bayes factor.
-All four models have very close log(evidence) for this planet, it's very hard to untangle them.
+This clear difference is not found in the other two different chemistry set-up, with a difference between cloudy atmosphere and clear atmosphere of less than 10 in terms of the Bayes factor.
+All four models have very close log(evidence) for this planet and it is very hard to untangle them.
 The best log(evidence) is for the model with Fastchem equilibrium chemistry and clouds and hazes (log(evidence) = 860.3).
-See posterior distribution figure for the best fit model in Appendix \ref{section:appendix_hd209}.
+The posterior distribution figure for the best-fit model is given in Appendix \ref{section:appendix_hd209}.